dylanaraps/bum/README.md

 ## Donate

-Donations will allow me to spend more time working on `bum`.
+Donations will allow the creator of the project to spend more time working on `bum`.

 If you like `bum` and want to give back in some way you can donate here: